Statue of America's Only One-Day President

 It says it right on the plaque beneath his statue: "President of United States One Day."

-The President Atchison Monument, a statue honoring Plattsburg's favorite son, stands in front of city hall on a high pedestal.
-It's a typical politician bronze (though splattered with mustardy yellow stains during our visit).
-Despite historians who say that Atchison never really held the reigns of power, it's clear that his home town is proud of what he achieved, even if it was accidental and brief.
+Some scholars argue that Taylor automatically became President when Polk left office, bypassing Atchison; others say that America simply had no President for a day.
+But don't tell that to the citizens of Plattsburg!
+A statue honoring the town's favorite son stands in front of city hall on a high pedestal.
+It's a typical politician bronze, and even though it was splattered with mustardy yellow stains during our visit, it's clear that Atchison's home town is proud of what he achieved, even if it was accidental and brief.

-We will never know what David Rice Atchison might have accomplished with a little more time as Commander in Chief.
-His influence on the Republic is debatable, as he reportedly spent most of his big day asleep.
+We will never know what David Rice Atchison might have accomplished with a little more time as Chief Executive.
+His influence on the Republic during his moment in office was minimal, as he reportedly spent most of his big day asleep.